 On 21 Mar 1788 Benjamin York of Middleton, yeoman, sold for 90 pounds to William Hill of Middleton, yeoman, a half lot of land in Middleton in the first division being number 30 and to be taken of the north east part of said lot of land.
 Witnessed by George Burnham and Nathaniel Wentworth.
 Benjamin York made his mark and appeared and acknowledged the deed on 31 Mar 1788.
 [Strafford Deeds, 9:305-6] This might apply to his father Benjamin, who also lived in Middleton at this time, although the fact that this Benjamin was apparently in New Durham Gore in 1790 argues for it him selling land at this time.

 He is probably the Benjamin York recorded in the 1790 census of New Durham Gore (now Alton) with 1 male over 16, 2 males under 16 and 3 females.
 He appears in the 1798 Direct Tax living in Middleton with 50 acres of land but not a dwelling house.
-[1798 Direct Tax New Hampshire District #13 by John S. Fipphen, p.54-5] The 1800 census of Middleton was lost, which explains why he does not appear in it.
-His pension papers state that he later lived at Meredith, N.H., and then moved to Holderness, N.H. where he was living in 1832 when his pension papers were filed.
-He appears on the NH Pension Roll of 1840 as a 79-year-old living in Landaff, NH.
-[NH Provincial and State Papers, 30:412]
+[1798 Direct Tax New Hampshire District #13 by John S. Fipphen, p.54-5]

 When his father died intestate in 1803 Benjamin was made excecutor on 6 May 1803, at which time he was referred to as a husbandman living in Meredith.
 He gave bond with Stephen Mead, gentleman, and Daniel Smith, Esq., both of Meredith.
 On 6 Nov 1804 the probate papers state that the estate was not sufficient to pay off its debts so the executor, now called Benjamin York, yeoman, of New Holderness in Grafton County, was given permission to sell land at auction in order to raise $150.
 [Strafford Co.
-Probate 9:313-15, viewed on familysearch.com, , images 449-50 of 597] "New Holderness" was the original name of what is now Holderness, N.H. |
+Probate 9:313-15, viewed on familysearch.com, , images 449-50 of 597] "New Holderness" was the original name of what is now Holderness, N.H.

-- Ancestry, http://www.ancestry.com, (U.S., Revolutionary War Pension and Bounty-Land Warrant Application Files, 1800-1900 for Benjamin York of Holderness, NH, 1832, in which Benjamin deposed and gave his date and place of birth.).
+Ancestry, www.ancestry.com, (U.S., Revolutionary War Pension and Bounty-Land Warrant Application Files, 1800-1900 for Benjamin York of Holderness, NH, 1832, in which Benjamin deposed and gave his date and place of birth.).

-- Ancestry, http://www.ancestry.com, (U.S., Revolutionary War Pensioners, 1801-1815, 1818-1872, T718: 1818 - 1872 > 08: Revolutionary War, 1831-1848, p.222, <https://www.ancestry.com/imageviewer/collections/1116/images/T718_8-0216>.
+Ancestry, www.ancestry.com, (U.S., Revolutionary War Pensioners, 1801-1815, 1818-1872, T718: 1818 - 1872 > 08: Revolutionary War, 1831-1848, p.222, <https://www.ancestry.com/imageviewer/collections/1116/images/T718_8-0216>.
 This may be for a different Benjamin York as it wasn't included in his pension papers but was in a different file with records of all NH pensioners.
-But as we know he was alive in 1832 and no other Benjamin in NH seems to have pension papers, it seems reasonable that it is him.).
+But as we know he was alive in 1832 and no other Benjamin in NH seems to have pension papers, it seems reasonable that it is him.
+Also on FamilySearch.com here: <https://www.familysearch.org/ark:/61903/3:1:3QS7-L9WB-3R1P>).

 Josiah York